Fear is the cheapest room in the house. I’d like to see you in better living conditions.

 That we should turn down the opportunity, in fact we shouldn’t even try for the opportunity, we shouldn’t even put ourselves out there because we feel afraid.

 Can you imagine if SuperBowl athletes did this?

 If they didn’t put themselves out there to be on some kind of NFL team because they were afraid?
 No Way!
 But we do this as speakers, we do this as communicators.

 And I really, truly believe that there is a direct correlation between what we want most in life and what we fear most – that this fear is almost a GPS for our soul.

-The most heartfelt purpose-driven passionate work of my life is when I get to work with clients that had a fear of public speaking and they learn to share their message with the world – messages about preventing child abuse, messages about providing free transportation to kids with cancer, messaging about funding music to be in low-income schools, messaging about projects around environmental issues.
+The most heartfelt, purpose-driven and passionate work of my life is when I get to work with clients that had a fear of public speaking and they learn to share their message with the world.
+Messages about preventing child abuse, messages about providing free transportation to kids with cancer, messaging about funding music to be in low-income schools, messaging about projects around environmental issues.

-We are so privileged here at Moxie to get to help people like you share their message that might otherwise think this is too scary, I can’t do it, I’m just gonna stay in my safe place.
+We are so privileged here at Moxie to get to help people like you share your message that might otherwise think: “It’s too scary, I can’t do it, I’m just gonna stay in my safe place.”

 With that, I say I hope I see you all there.
 Please join our community, share this blog and subscribe to our newsletters and youtube channel if you want more videos about public speaking and presentation skills.

 For more information about Moxie Institute, check out moxieinstitute.com look at all of our training options our one-on-one coaching options we would love to see you there and work with you.